amurphy4/SwarmTracking/README.md

   tc.set_callback(callback)
 ```

-`TrackingController` runs a thread to track the ArUco tags in the background, assessing each camera frame at 30fps.
+`TrackingController` runs a thread to track the ArUco tags in the background.
 Starting and stopping the thread can be done as follows
 ```python
 # Start the tracking thread
 tc.start()